ErikSkare/Meower/README.md

-# Meower
+# Meower 🐱
-Social Media for Cats 🐱
+Social Media for Cats

-Meower is a Social Media site built for learning purposes.
+Meower is a Social Media Site built for learning purposes.
-I don't recommend it for serios usecases!
+I do not recommend it for serious usecases!

+## Packages
+ - api: Elixir Phoenix Backend, kinda RESTful
+ - web: React Frontend

 ## Implemented
+ - Auth
  - Feed
  - Posting Meows
  - Updating profile